TelemetryDeck/docs/articles/check-if-users-upgrade-to-latest-app-version.md

 ## Create a custom insight

 A general summary often does not fit your individual needs.
 That is where custom insights come to play!
 You can show the distribution of all used app versions with custom insights.
-First, we must navigate to a group or create a new one.
+First, we must navigate to a group or [create a new one)](/docs/articles/create-custom-dashboards/).

-To create a group in the dashboard, look at the left sidebar.
-Here you can find the `GROUPS` category.
-Click `+ New Group`, give your group a name and then click `Create`.
-You now have a new group in your sidebar!

 ### Configuring your insight

-While in your group, create a new insight field.
+While in your group, create a new [insight field](/docs/articles/insights/).
 Choose `App Versions` from our templates.
 Now you can get started.
-We recommend using the donut chart or the table view.
-Make sure the following settings are selected and filled:
+We recommend using the donut chart or the table view!
+If you’re not using our templates, make sure to configure the following fields accordingly to display app versions:

-**Signal**

-- Signal Type: `All Signals`
+**Granularity**

-- Granularity: any of the given options
+- any of the given options

 **Query Type**

 - Query Type: `Top N`

-**Top N Configuration**
+**Top N Dimension**

 - Breakdown Key: `appVersion`

 **Filters**

 - You can customize your filter depending on your needs.
-Make sure the **field is not empty**, and it contains at least an empty dictionary `{}`.

 ## The importance of user upgrade behavior